theycallhermax/kinoblue/README.md

 > [!CAUTION]
 >
-> You are running the image **temporary storage** and are deleted when you shut down the container.
+> You are running the image **temporary storage** and is deleted when you shut down the container.

 ```sh
 docker pull ghcr.io/theycallhermax/kinoblue:latest